 Table of Contents

 Very useful external sites

 WaniKani data – I’m a sucker for statistics so this is right up my alley.
-You just input your API and this neat little website shows you tons of statistics and level up estimates.
-Another neat touch is the reading ability measure on your currently level and a bar that fills up as you progress further.
+You just input your API and this neat little website shows you tons of statistics and level-up estimates.
+Another neat touch is the reading ability measure on your current level and a bar that fills up as you progress further.
 Can’t wait to fill up my “book” reading ability.

 Deuendecat – A Japanese sentence looper sorted after WK levels.
-Just selected a level from the right sidebar and treat yourself to some Japanese sentences which use Kanji you already learnt.
+Just select a level from the right sidebar and treat yourself to some Japanese sentences which use Kanji you already learned.

-There are tons of useful extension out there I just picked the ones for this article which I still use and would recommend to anybody because they make reviewing a lot more comfortable.
+There are tons of useful extensions out there I just picked the ones for this article that I still use and would recommend to anybody because they make reviewing a lot more comfortable.
 If you have any that you like and can’t review without – please share them in the comments.
-Alway happy to get new input.
+Always happy to get new input.

-WaniKani Override – Adds an ignore button which let’s WaniKani ignore a wrong answer you have given.
-Very handy if you mistakenly input a wrong wrong which happens a lot to me.
-Of course you should use this responsibly but that should be clear from the start.
-In the end you’re learning Japanese for yourself and not to impress someone with the speed you climb the WaniKani levels.
+WaniKani Override – Adds an ignore button which lets WaniKani ignore a wrong answer you have given.
+Very handy if you mistakenly input a wrong which happens a lot to me.
+Of course, you should use this responsibly but that should be clear from the start.
+In the end, you’re learning Japanese for yourself and not to impress someone with the speed you climb the WaniKani levels.

-Ultimate Timeline – Gives you a detailed view about all the reviews that are waiting for you in the next couple of days.
+Ultimate Timeline – This gives you a detailed view of all the reviews that are waiting for you in the next couple of days.
 You can even toggle the timeframe.
 Really like this feature because I can gauge how much time I’ll roughly have to invest in WK.
 If there is too much on my schedule I’ll pause doing new lessons so reviews won’t pile up too much.

-For all Apple Watch users check my post about a neat App to use for WaniKani with it.
+For all Apple Watch users check my post about a neat App to use for WaniKani with.